greyducko/RandomizerService/README.md

 # RandomizerService
-Randomizer microservice that returns a random integer between the minimum and maximum parameters
+Randomizer microservice that returns a random integer between the minimum and maximum parameters (also integers).

 # How to run the microservice
 1. Clone and navigate to the directory in your terminal.